Changes to the law regarding work permit fees

 Employment References - Data Protection

-The Office of the Data Protection Supervisor has issued guidance on the Subject Access Requests and References.
+The Information Commissioner has issued guidance on the Subject Access Requests and References.
 Follow this link to read more.

 Employment of Children